sibgit/sibgit.github.io/README.md

 Git is an open source, distributed, version control system for tracking changes in source code and other types of text documents.
-Created by Linus Torvald and first released in 2005, Git has become the de-facto standard for project source code management, and is extensively used both in open source and commercial software development.
+Created by Linus Torvald and first released in 2005, Git has become the de-facto standard for code/script management, and is extensively used both in open source and commercial software development.
 The usage of Git is not limited to code development, but can also be used to keep track of data analysis scripts and pipelines.

-This 2.5 day course gives a very comprehensive introduction to Git and its most useful commands, as well as an introduction to collaborative workflows and to using GitHub.
-The last half-day of the course is optional.
+This 2-day course gives a very comprehensive introduction to Git and its most useful commands, as well as an introduction to collaborative workflows using GitHub.

 The course covers the following topics:

-### Day 1: first steps with Git
+#### Day 1: first steps with Git

 * Introduction to version control systems and Git.
 * Git basics: your first commit.